Tour Length

 3How much does a 5-day Amboseli safari cost?

 “Because every person’s safari is different and no two tour operators are the same, prices vary greatly.
 As a general rule, you can expect to pay anywhere from around US$150 per person per day for the cheapest budget camping safari, up to US$500 and more per person per day for the full luxury experience.
 One factor that keeps prices high is the daily park entrance fee of US$60/35 per adult/child per day.
 This fee may or may not be included in the cost of your safari as quoted by the operator, so always ask.
 There are many variables when considering the cost of your 5-day Amboseli safari.
-The most obvious of these is accommodation.
+The most obvious of these is accommodations.
 A luxury lodge will cost much more than a basic campsite with communal facilities.
 The type of safari you choose also plays a role: a private safari (where you have your own guide, vehicle and driver all to yourself) is pricier than a self-drive or group safari.
-And the time of year when you’re traveling also has an impact: high-season prices operate from July to October and from December to March, and can be double the prices you can expect to pay in low season.”
+And the time of year you’re traveling also has an impact: high-season prices operate from July to October and from December to March, and can be double the prices you can expect to pay in low season.”

 4Will I be able to see Mt Kilimanjaro?

-“With 5 days at your disposal in Amboseli, you’ll almost certainly see the summit of Mt Kilimanjaro, which at 5,895m/19,340ft is Africa’s highest peak.
+“With 5 days at your disposal in Amboseli, you’ll almost certainly see the summit of Mt Kilimanjaro, which, at 5,895m/19,340ft, is Africa’s highest peak.
 The mountain’s foothills are always visible.
 They rise over the southern boundary of the park and sometimes feel so close that you could reach out and touch them.
 The summit is much less predictable because clouds often cover it, even on days when the skies are clear elsewhere.
 That’s because Mt Kilimanjaro is so tall that it creates its own weather patterns.
 On good days, the clouds will part to reveal the summit for hours at a time.
 On other days, they may just clear for an hour or so after sunrise, and for another hour before sunset.
 When the clouds do clear, you’ll understand why Amboseli is famous for having the best Kilimanjaro views anywhere, even though the mountain actually lies across the border in Tanzania.”

 5Amboseli Reviews